18F/18f.gsa.gov/_posts/2016-11-17-leadership-innovation-california-child-welfare-services.md

 standard terms and conditions — 1,500 pages of requirements we put in our contracts that may not add the value or protection we think they do.
-And these requirements may preclude some vendors from bidding or trying out for the prequalified vendor pool.
-The prequalified vendor pool drew new competitors and generated a number of calls from other state departments that wanted to learn more.
+And these requirements may preclude some vendors from bidding or trying out for the pre-qualified vendor pool.
+The pre-qualified vendor pool drew new competitors and generated a number of calls from other state departments that wanted to learn more.
 18F is helping our departments develop capacity through coaching, so that our people can learn new